 YOUR VOTE IS VERY IMPORTANT!
-We hope you will attend the Annual Meeting in person.
+We hope you will attend the Annual Meeting.
 However, regardless of whether you plan to attend the meeting, it is important that your shares be represented and voted at the meeting.
-We encourage you to promptly vote and submit your proxy via the Internet, by toll-free telephone, or if you receive this proxy by mail, by signing, dating, and returning the enclosed proxy card in the envelope provided.
-If you received more than one proxy card, that is an indication that your shares are registered in more than one account.
-Please complete and return a proxy for each proxy card you receive.
+We encourage you to promptly vote and submit your proxy by following the instructions on the Notice of Internet Availability of Proxy Materials or the proxy card to ensure that your shares will be represented and to ensure the presence of a quorum at the Annual Meeting.
 If you attend the Annual Meeting, you can vote in person even if you previously submitted your proxy.

 Thank you for your continued investment in Lifeway.
-We look forward to seeing all of you on June 20.